andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 # Andrei Punko

-Senior Java backend developer with 13-years experience in the creation of web- and distributed applications
+Senior Java backend developer with 12+ years experience in the creation of web- and distributed applications

 - Main technology stack - is Java with a standard set of frameworks for backend development
 - Have hands-on experience with Git and CI tools